Report fly posting

 Responsibility for removing graffiti and fly posting

-The local council is usually responsible for removing graffiti and fly posters from public buildings, street furniture or monuments.
+The council is usually responsible for removing graffiti and fly posters from public buildings, street furniture or monuments.

 Other structures, such as telephone boxes, bus shelters and electricity boxes, are the responsibility of the company that has placed them there.